-Join Doug Winnie for an in-depth discussion in this video Adding an Outlook.com account, part of Up and Running with Windows 8.1 Phones.
+Join Doug Winnie for an in-depth discussion in this video Adding an Outlook.com account, part of Learning Windows 8.1 Phones.

 - With a configured Windows Phone 8.1 device, you can add additional e-mail and calendar accounts to your device in addition to the original Microsoft Account.
 In this video, we'll go over how to add an additional Outlook.com e-mail account, which also includes Hotmail or Windows Live e-mails and again, Hotmail.com or Live.com.
 To set up the Microsoft e-mail account, we need to have the following information, your e-mail address and your password.
 When we set up the account, you'll be able to sync the following information with your Windows Phone device, including e-mail, calendars, contacts, and tasks.